yellowdog/python-examples/README.md

 This is the directory into which downloaded objects are placed, and in which output files are created by default.
 The console output file, `taskoutput.txt`, containing combined `stderr` and `stdout` output will also be created in this directory.

+Note that the Task directory — including `taskoutput.txt` — is **ephemeral**: it is deleted once the Task completes and its outputs have been uploaded.
+To preserve console output beyond Task execution, add `taskoutput.txt` as a `taskDataOutputs` entry.

 ## Specifying Work Requirements using CSV Data

 CSV data files can be used to drive the generation of lists of Tasks, as follows: